Optimization Under Uncertainty for Energy Infrastructure Planning: A Synthesis of Methods, Tools, and Open Challenges: Challenges and Research Gaps

 \subsection{Solution Approach}

-The increasing complexity of stochastic CEMs has warranted tailored solution mechanisms as the become large-scale convex of non-convex problems that are difficult to solve \citep{Kaya2025_EJOR_survey}.
-For instance, many GEPs resort to coarse granularity (less than 10 nodes and few representative days) to be directly solved as MILP or MISOCP via commercial solvers (Table~\ref{tab:GEP}).
-In contrast, TEPs with higher spatial resolution frequently rely on decomposition frameworks (Table~\ref{tab:TEP}).
+The increasing complexity of stochastic CEMs has warranted tailored solution mechanisms as they become large-scale convex or non-convex problems that are difficult to solve \citep{Kaya2025_EJOR_survey}. {Models with coarse granularity (less than 10 nodes and few representative days) can often be solved in extensive form as MILP or MISOCP (Table~\ref{tab:GEP}).
+As spatio-temporal resolution, modeling fidelity, or the number of decision stages increase, decomposition is generally inevitable (Table~\ref{tab:TEP}).
+Nevertheless, no method is uniformly best because their performance highly depends on the uncertainty formulation, operational details, integrality, and separability.}

-\textbf{Decomposition Algorithms.} Decomposition methods and heuristic algorithms are key approaches for addressing scalability challenges.
-They usually operate iteratively by dividing the problem into subproblems.
-Major decomposition algorithms include BD, which is suitable when fixing a set of complicating variables decomposes the model into several independent subproblems \citep{rahmaniani_benders_2017}.
-Stochastic dual dynamic programming is the extension of BD for multistage SP \citep{Fullner2025_survey_SDDP}; DW algorithm, used when independent subproblems share a small set of complicating constraints handled as part of a separate problem called restricted master problem \citep{El2023_DW}; Lagrangian decomposition, which relaxes complicating constraints and include variants such as PHA \citep{Zhang2025_PHA} and ADMM for scenario-based or separable problems; and CCG which is commonly used for nested min-max problems such as RO and DRO \citep{Gamboa2021_wDRO}.
+\textbf{Decomposition Algorithms.} {BD and its variants are a natural choice when fixing a set of complicating variables decomposes the model into several independent subproblems \citep{rahmaniani_benders_2017}.
+Multicut variants can exploit scenario separability and parallel computing, whereas stabilization can reduce oscillation between investment decisions from one iteration to another \citep{Zhang2024_COR_GTEP}.
+If operational uncertainty unfolds over multiple stages, SDDP avoids explicit enumeration of the complete scenario tree by constructing approximations of future-cost functions, making it suitable for long-horizon problems with convex stage problems, especially in hydrothermal systems \citep{Fullner2025_survey_SDDP, Hole2025_EJOR_GTEP}. }

+{CCG is generally preferable for two- or three-level RO and DRO formulations in which an adversarial subproblem identifies a worst-case realization and the resulting scenario and recourse decisions are added to the master problem \citep{Gamboa2021_wDRO}.
+Its effectiveness, therefore, significantly depends on whether the adversarial subproblem can be reformulated and solved efficiently.
+DW or column generation is more suitable for block-angular models whose many independent subproblems are linked by relatively few coupling constraints \citep{El2023_DW}.
+PHA can be suitable for scenario-separable SPs and parallel implementation, but for MILP models it is used as an approximate solution.
+ADMM is useful when separability follows organizational boundaries and parties wish to exchange partial information, as in decentralized multi-vector planning.
+Overall, the choice of solution techniques is driven more by mathematical structure than by the application. }

 Recent studies demonstrate the scalability of such methods. \citet{Zuluaga2024_EPSR_GTEP} apply a variant of PHA for a GTEP problem formulated as a two-stage SP, and solve instances with 8000 nodes and 360 representative days (each day is treated as a scenario). \citet{Zhang2024_COR_GTEP} consider a similar problem and solve instances with up to 4.5 billion constraints and 1 billion variables using a tailored BD. \citet{LeeSun2025_GTEP} solve instances with 52 scenarios (each scenario is a week of hourly operations) and 1493 nodes using a tailored level-bundle method that can handle billions of potential line contingencies.
 These advances suggest that decomposition techniques will remain essential for future CEMs, especially as model include multiple energy vectors, stakeholders, and market structures \citep{Kaya2025_EJOR_survey}.